 The mortality table used was developed based on CalPERS specific data.
-The table includes 20 years of mortality improvements using Society of Actuaries Scale BB.
-For more details on this table, please refer to the 2014 experience study report.
+The table includes 15 years of mortality improvements using Society of Actuaries 90% of scale MP 2016.
+For more details on this table, please refer to the 2017 experience study report.

-All other actuarial assumptions used in the June 30, 2016 valuation were based on the results of an actuarial experience study for the period from 1997 to 2011, including updates to salary increase, mortality and retirement rates.
-Further details of the Experience Study can be found at CalPERS' website.
+All other actuarial assumptions used in the June 30, 2017 valuation were based on the results of an actuarial experience study for the period from 1997 to 2015, including updates to salary increase, mortality and retirement rates.
+Further details of the Experience Study can be found at CaIPERS' website.